Learn about your study options at Narrabeen

 Janet loves spending time with students around the Bible and is thankful for lots of opportunities to do that in her role as the Dean of Women at SMBC.
 It’s a world away from her previous work as a country vet but similarly full of unexpected joys and challenges.
 She also loves photography, lazy days in the garden, visiting farmers’ markets and soaking up the banter at extended family meals.

 Rachel loves teaching Church History at SMBC and exploring with students how our brothers and sisters from previous generations have run for their lives, and the way they have impacted us today in our approaches to ministry and the world.
 She is married to Ross, and together they are in ministry in multicultural Marrickville.
 They have two energy-filled boys who colour their lives with adventure and laughter, and certainly make life feel like running a marathon most days.
 Any time to herself is spent in the ocean, roaming an art gallery, or sneaking in a few pages of a good book.

 i) We are not able to offer creche facilities at the conference.

-ii) Limited space is available in the auditorium for nursing mothers.
+ii) Limited space is available in the auditoriums for nursing mothers.

 iii) Cost includes lunch and morning tea (Croydon Campus) or lunch and afternoon tea (Roberts-Dale Campus).
 As part of our catering, vegetarian, gluten free and dairy free options will be available on the day (there's no need to special order).